Author

 The label may display the “use by” date prominently, allowing consumers to determine the remaining shelf life of the product quickly.
 It is important to carefully inspect the label and note the specified date to ensure the product is used or consumed within the recommended time frame.

 After the shelf life of a product has passed, it may experience various changes that affect its quality, safety, or effectiveness.
-These changes can differ depending on the type of product but generally include:
+These changes can differ depending on the type of product but generally include.
+Ignoring shelf life can lead to reduced performance and, in some cases, serious health consequences.
+Below are the typical signs that a product is past its optimal usage period:

 Nutritional Decline